 And so the list goes on.

-By 2025, the year when the youngest Alphas will be born, generation Alpha will constitute a whopping 2 billion of the global population.
+By 2025, the year when the youngest Alphas will be born, the generation will constitute a whopping 2 billion of the global population.

-The oldest members of this generation is 10 years old now.
-It’s obviously too early to talk about established traits of Gen Alpha.
+The oldest members of this generation are 10 years old now.
+It’s obviously too early to talk about established traits of its members.
 For now, we know that they are obsessed with their digital devices and it’s scary how adept the smallest of children are with these devices.

 They are the first generation that will grow up interacting with AI and robots.
 Smart devices and toys will respond verbally and intelligently to them, like humans.
 What will be the end result?
 Will the virtual world become more real to them than the world as we know it?